 Valentine’s Day is just a few days away.
 If you want to share a special meal with a loved one, why not prepare a tea party?
 It is easier to pull together than a lavish dinner, more relaxed, and yes, there is such a thing as champagne tea.
 If you are single you can always hold one with your friends…or for yourself.
 I will be sharing my ideas on national TV on Valentine’s Day, so stay tuned for a special post.

-Each Tuesday I dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with an interesting history.
+I regularly dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with an interesting history.
 You may find my Online Guide to Afternoon Tea helpful in understanding traditions and recipes to help you host your own tea party with family and friends.
 Today’s treat are Chocolate Dipped Oreos, perfect for your Downton Abbey party or Valentine’s Day table.

 Valentine’s Recap: Downton Abbey Couple Food Pairings